Holy Cross High School (Connecticut): Admission

 Admission to the school is competitive, requiring a 3.5 hour placement test, a transcript from the applicant's grammar school, a letter of recommendation, and an essay.

 Holy Cross scholarships and financial aid to those that qualify.
 Applicants may be eligible for merit scholarships if they score within the top 10%.
 Scholarships are usually renewable yearly.
 Once admitted, students have the opportunity to take proficiency tests in mathematics and/or foreign language to advance their freshman year placing (Ex.
 A student may take the Spanish proficiency exam to place him/herself out of Spanish 1 CP and into Spanish 2 Honors or even Spanish 3 Honors).
 Financial aid is also given to those in need in the form of grants.
 Holy Cross also has an installment program so that parents can pay tuition in increments over the academic year.

 Faculty and accreditation

-The Brothers of Holy Cross, Eastern Province, continue Basil Moreau's vision through sponsorship and staffing of the school, in association with the Sisters of the Congregation of Notre Dame and many dedicated lay men and women, most of whom hold advanced degrees and/or certificates of advanced study.
+The Brothers of Holy Cross, Eastern Province, continue Basil Moreau's vision through sponsorship and staffing of the school, in association with the Sisters of the Congregation of Notre Dame and many dedicated lay men and women, many of whom hold advanced degrees and/or certificates of advanced study.